Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver’s Carnaval del Sol Latin Festival

 CSOL at Jonathan Rogers Park

-Admission to the 2023 festival depended on your age, when you bought your tickets, and which tickets you bought.
-2024 details are to be confirmed.
+Admission to the festival depends on your age, when you buy your tickets, and which tickets you buy.

-• Access to the VIP Plaza which had a premium view of the Main Stage
+• Access to the VIP Plaza which has a premium view of the Main Stage

 • VIP washrooms